TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     resolvers:

-        For OS VMs, this value sets the initial resolvers which get put into the config files on first boot.
+        For OS VMs, this value sets the resolvers which get put into /etc/resolv.conf.
 For KVM VMs these will get passed as the resolvers with DHCP responses.

         type: array
         vmtype: OS,KVM
         listable: no
         create: yes
+        update: yes

+    routes:

+        This is a key-value object that maps destinations to gateways.
+These will be set as static routes in the VM.
+The destinations can be either IPs or subnets in CIDR form.
+The gateways can either be IP addresses, or can be of the form "nics[0]", which specifies a link-local route on the numbered nic in that VM's nics array (the first nic is 0).
+As an
+        example:

+            {
+                "10.2.2.0/24": "10.2.1.1",
+                "10.3.0.1": "nics[1]"
+            }

+        This sets two static routes: to the 10.2.2.0/24 subnet with a gateway of 10.2.1.1, and a link-local route to the host 10.3.0.1 over the VM's second nic.

+        type: object
+        vmtype: OS
+        listable: no
+        create: yes
-        update: yes (but unused after create for OS VMs)
+        update: yes

     snapshots (EXPERIMENTAL):